seregazhuk/seregazhuk.github.io_old/_posts/2017-08-22-reactphp-promise-timers.md

 The function itself returns a new promise (a wrapper over the the input promise).
 The relations between the principal promise and its wrapper are the following:

-- When the principal promise resolves *before* the specified `$time`, the wrapper-promise also resolves with this fulfillment value.
+- When the principal promise resolves *before* the specified `$time`, the wrapper promise also resolves with this fulfillment value.
 - If the principal promise rejects *before* the specified `$time` the wrapper also rejects with the same rejection value.
 - And if the principal promise doesn't settle *before* the specified `$time` it will be *cancelled* and the wrapper promise is being rejected with the `TimeoutException`.